Answer Generation for Questions With Multiple Information Sources in E-Commerce: Conclusion

 \section{Conclusion}

-Automatically answering questions is an important area of interest in E-commerce because it helps users in deciding if the product matches their requirement in order to make a purchase decision.
-To the best of our knowledge, this is the first work in e-commerce domain that automatically generates natural language answers given the information about the product from different sources such as specifications, similar questions and reviews.
-We describe the challenges with respect to noisy and inconsistent user data, and propose a novel question answering pipeline (MSQAP) that utilizes information from these sources in-order to generate coherent and accurate answers.
+Automatically answering questions is an important area of interest in E-commerce because it helps users to make better purchase decisions.
+We describe the challenges of using noisy and inconsistent user data.
+We propose a question answering pipeline (MSQAP) that utilizes information from different sources to generate coherent and accurate answers.
 Our relevancy prediction model (BERT-QA) outperforms all other variants and has an improvement of \textbf{12.36\%} in F1 score compared to the baseline.
-We also show how to solve for ambiguity in user data by using a pretrained ambiguity prediction model taking into account the sentiments of the answer candidates.
-One key challenge in building Question Answering systems is the need for supervised training data for passage retrieval tasks.
-We show how we can use noisy answers submitted from users and reduce the need for supervised annotations of text spans required in training Question Answering models.
-Our generation model outperforms the baselines in all content preservation metrics such as BLEU, ROUGE and has an average improvement of \textbf{35.02\%} in ROUGE and \textbf{198.75\%} in BLEU compared to the highest performing baseline (HSSC-q).
-Human evaluation of our pipeline shows us that our method has an overall improvement in accuracy of \textbf{30.7\%} over the generation model (T5-QA), resulting in our generation approach (MSQAP) providing more accurate answers from the full pipeline.
-Our future work in this area is to train an end to end model to incorporate both answer generation and ambiguity prediction as part of the training process as compared to separate modules presented in the current approach.
-We also plan to extend this natural language generation approach to other e-commerce use-cases such as answering questions about offers, delivery, etc. in addition to product information.
+We also show how to solve for the ambiguity of sentiment in user data by using a pre-trained sentiment prediction model.
+We forgo the need for supervised annotations of text spans required in training Question Answering models and instead use answers submitted by users.
+Our generation pipeline has an average improvement of \textbf{37.43\%} in ROUGE and \textbf{198.31\%} in BLEU compared to the highest performing baseline (HSSC-q).
+Human evaluation of our pipeline shows an overall improvement in accuracy of \textbf{14.55\%} over the generation model (T5-QA) indicating accurate answers.
+We also show that our approach provides a better user experience for \textbf{79.7\%} of the questions.
+Our future work is to train an end-to-end model to incorporate both answer generation and sentiment prediction during training and also to extend this natural language generation approach to answering questions about offers, delivery, etc. in addition to product information.